 Several trends are already emerging, and the experts have decided which of those will become the norm.
 We’re here to help simplify these trends and explain how we can help implement them into your upcoming projects.

 The COVID-19 pandemic has propelled e-Commerce growth, and research shows that many of the online shopping habits consumers adopted over lockdown/quarantine are here to stay.
 With changing demographics, access to fast broadband, advances in artificial intelligence and improvements in delivery infrastructure, these will undoubtedly contribute to continued rapid growth in 2021 and beyond.
-At this point, brands should tailor their approach to cater to the evolved consumer needs and improve retention.
+At this point, brands should tailor their approach to cater to the evolved consumer needs and improve retention and utilise packaging trends effectively.
+This packaging trend is one to watch!

 As a reaction to the reduction in-store browsing time, we can expect packaging design to become more direct and better targeted towards its customer base.
 Smart, minimalist designs will take the edge over elegant design aesthetics from construction to messaging and graphics.
 Packaging will be increasingly used to convey messages that we traditionally see in advertising – including limited editions, seasonal varieties, select calendar dates, and so on.